manageyourproject/manageyourproject/README.md

 # Manage Your Project!
 A Complete Commandline Project Manager
 ---

-NOTE: Current this tool is not under development.
-I has some bugs and has not been thoroughly tested.
+NOTE: Currently this tool is not under development.
+It has some bugs and has not been thoroughly tested.
 I hope to return to it one day to complete this project.
 ---
 ## A Commandline Project Manager with Bells and Whistles
 myp aims to provide a free and open source commandline project management experience that can serve to organize your projects, teams, and provide visualization of your entire project, progress, and goals.